Genre: Drama, Mystery | Country: South Korea | 2018 | 148 min

 First things first.
 Burning is an adaptation of a short story by author Haruki Murakami, Barn Burning.
 It was published for the first time in 1992 in The New Yorker.

-Lee Chang-dong managed somehow to make a film out of it, that is no shorter than 2 hours and 28 minutes.
+Lee Chang-dong managed somehow to make a film out of it, which is no shorter than 2 hours and 28 minutes.

 The story revolves around Jongsu (Ah-In Yoo), a deliveryman aspiring to become a writer.
 One day, as he’s out on a job, he runs into Haemi (Jong-seo Jeon), a girl he knows from his childhood.
 Jongsu gets quickly found of her and as she plans a trip to Africa, she asks him to look after her cat.
 To Jongsu’s disappointment, Haemi returns accompanied by a young man named Ben (Steven Yeun).
 He’s handsome, rich and cultivated.
 And he has a curious hobby that gives Jongsu no peace.